SA Police is currently recruiting police officers and protective security officers. Watch our latest recruiting video

 A provisional licence is also acceptable; however, you must not have accrued any demerit points or be on a Safer Driver Agreement.

 As a police officer, you’ll need to maintain a high level of fitness to meet the physical demands of the job.
-Throughout the recruitment process, we will carry out medical and physical examinations to evaluate your fitness level.
+Throughout the recruitment process, we will carry out physical examinations, including the 'Fit for duty' test, to evaluate your fitness level.

 Completion of Year 12 or equivalent is highly desirable.
 If you haven’t completed Year 12, we will consider other evidence of your ability to cope with the academic aspects of recruit training and the demands of police duties.

-As a police officer, you need to have a current basic first aid certificate.
+As a police officer, you need to have a current basic first aid certificate before graduating the Police Academy.
 You can get this by completing a one-day course with one of the following organisations or an accredited organisation of your choice:

 Your training should cover bleeding control and cardiopulmonary resuscitation (CPR).

-Before submitting your application, you may need to sit the SA Police Recruitment Test, conducted by TAFE SA.
-This test covers the minimum requirements for reading, numeracy and literacy.
+The SA Police Recruitment Test covers the minimum requirements for reading, literacy and numeracy.
 The current pass marks for the SA Police Recruitment Test for police officers are:

-Applicants who have achieved an ATAR (Australia Tertiary Admissions Rank) of 70 or more within the last three years or who hold a bachelor’s degree or higher from an Australian university (recognised under the Australian Qualifications Framework) are not required to complete the recruitment test before submitting their application.
+Applicants who have achieved an ATAR (Australian Tertiary Admissions Rank) of 70 or above OR are university graduates holding a bachelor's degree or higher from an Australian university (recognised under the Australian Qualification Framework), are not required to complete the SAPOL Recruitment Test (TAFE SA) before submitting an application.
+You will still be required to complete the test, however the testing is conducted by SAPOL Recruiting Section after submission of your application.